2ndSightLab/ai-tracker/issues.md

 |     |____ 🔴 account (error)
 ```

-🟡 With profile fixes can probably deploy accounts in parallel now after handing off to parallel processor.
-TBD

 🟡 Make sure there is a timeout on waiting for depedencies.

 🟡 Not correctly looking up already deployed account